copsTvFan/cops-episode-guide/guide.md

 **Las Vegas, NV 21**

 - (Gold Coast Casino) Mr. Mike Growley, General Manager, says he was in the FBI then transferred to Vegas 25 years ago when all the casinos were mob controlled, but since then it has all been cleaned up.
-He shows how they catch cheating gamblers. casino security systems; shooting incident; domestic dispute involves elderly couple.
+He shows how they catch cheating gamblers.
+Casino security systems; shooting incident; domestic dispute involves elderly couple.

 ## CP-1007